 Eliminating the engine makes it possible to add design and structural enhancements to a vehicle.
 To date, testing of the in-wheel electric motor system has been conducted by many automakers and technology companies, including the Venturi Corporation of Monaco for use in its Volage concept vehicle, but questions of reliability, durability and safety are difficult to report without widespread usage of the system.

-For more information about in-wheel electric motors and the companies developing and testing the technology, follow the links on the next page.
+For more information about in-wheel electric motors and the companies developing and testing the technology, follow the links below.